Charpell/Fitaman/README.md

-# E-Commerce-with-GraphQL
+# Fitam
-E-Commerce website built with React Next GraphQl and Prisma
+Fitaman is an e-Commerce website for Men's clothing.
+Built with React Next GraphQl and Prisma